AvalonIng/AvalonIng/README.md

 👋 Hi, I’m @AvalonIng, Software Engineering Student

-The implementation of algorithms in programming, particularly in operations research, is my main area of ​​interest.
+The implementation of algorithms in programming is my main area of ​​interest.

 Mathematical puzzles and problems have always fascinated me since they combine logic and creativity by encouraging reflection on complex problems.
-This challenge is, for me, the greatest source of motivation.
 In this regard, software development is a tool for applying key concepts of analysis and algorithmic structure in solving challenges.

-This is a repository of my personnal projects.
+These are my personnal projects (not including all uni projects).
+I'm just getting started !